-You may feel overwhelmed looking at your history paper assignment.
-Wondering where to start?
-It’s easy if you plan your school project before you get started on it.
-First of all, review the assignment so you understand it before you start.
+You may feel overwhelmed looking at your history paper assignment, especially the requirement for Chicago 17 style citations.
+It’s easy to know where to start if you plan your school project first.
+Before you even begin writing, review the assignment carefully to ensure you understand it.

-Although your instructor will give you specific guidelines, you can adapt these steps to complete your assignment.
+Although your instructor should give you specific guidelines, you can adapt these steps to complete your assignment.

 Select Your Topic